wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 rm -r ./mitobim_final_contigs_temp

 echo "Run completed.
 Final renamed contigs and logs should be in directory named 'mitobim_logs_and_final_contigs'.
-Check for any error/warning outputs"
+Check for any errors/warnings printed to screen"

 exit